 Nowadays the Rick and Morty theme is instantly recognizable to millions of fans, but it was originally created for a previous show that was equally as strange.

-That show didn’t go anywhere so while they were starting to work on “Rick and Morty,” they were looking for a theme song.
-“I said to Justin, I know you loved that ‘Dogworld’ theme song, why don’t we put that on here for now?” he recalled.
+That show didn’t go anywhere so while they were starting to work on Rick and Morty, they had an aha moment.
+“I said to Justin, I know you loved that Dogworld theme song, why don’t we put that on here for now?”
+Elder recalls.

 As time went on it stuck.
 “I barely changed it from one to the other.”